FudaWiki/fudawiki-files/hanafuda/manufacturers/oishitengudo.md

 # Promotional Hanafuda
 - **New Era 9THIRTY Hanafuda** - Included when you buy a special Ōishi Tengudō design New Era 9THIRTY Cap.
 - **Starbucks Reserve Roastery Hanafuda** - Sold only at Starbucks Reserve Roastery in Tokyo, Japan.
+- **Nakayoshi Village Hachi-hachi Hanafuda** - An original hanafuda deck design with indices telling the month and score of each card, as well as illustrations inspired by the art of paper-cutting.
+Created in commemoration of the 35th anniversary of **Nakayoshi Village and Game Tree**, a group of people who enjoy playing board games.

 # Discontinued Brands
 - **Atariya** (Winning Arrow)